forgefed/forgefed/README.md

 ## Work-group Collaboration

-The formal work-group and associated development discussions are conducted openly on the [ForgeFed Community Forum][socialhub-forum] on the socialhub.network website; with informal, real-time Collaboration often taking place on the #peers IRC channel on freenode.
+The formal work-group and associated development discussions are conducted openly on the [ForgeFed Community Forum][feneas-forum] on the FeNeAs website; with informal, real-time Collaboration often taking place on the #peers IRC channel on freenode.
 Everyone is invited to participate in either venue.
 Before posting, please read [this primer][overview] for a brief overview of the project motivation and goals.

 The artifacts produced by this work-group are still in the early stages; and there is still much work to do, and ample design-space for discussion and contributions.
 In order to be most widely adopted, we strive to assemble the most diverse and representative group of stake-holders including: users, implementers, and various domain experts.
 Anyone who is experienced with working on an existing forge or a federated "social" service, or who is planning to implement new ones, and anyone with experience in writing technical specification documents, or has UX expertise is encouraged to join the work-group and/or contribute artifacts.
 Please submit any tangible contributions (artwork, software, documentation) and technical critique regarding the published artifacts to the [ForgeFed issue tracker][notabug-issues] and [ForgeFed wiki][notabug-wiki] on NotABug, or the [ForgeFed mirror on Pagure][pagure-mirror].